 25Yet you say, “The way of the Lord is unfair.”
 Listen, O House of Israel: Is My way unfair?
 It is your ways that are unfair!
 26When a righteous person turns away from his righteousness and does wrong, he shall die for it; he shall die for the wrong he has done.
 27And if a wicked person turns back from the wickedness that he practiced and does what is just and right, such a person shall save his life.
 28Because he took heed and turned back from all the transgressions that he committed, he shall live; he shall not die.

 29Yet the House of Israel say, “The way of the Lord is unfair.”
 Are My ways unfair, O House of Israel?
 It is your ways that are unfair!
 30Be assured, O House of Israel, I will judge each one of you according to his ways—declares the Lord GOD.
-Repent and turn back from your transgressions; let them not be a stumbling block of guilt for you.
+Repent and turn back from all your transgressions; let them not be a stumbling block of guilt for you.
 31Cast away all the transgressions by which you have offended, and get yourselves a new heart and a new spirit, that you may not die, O House of Israel.
 32For it is not My desire that anyone shall die—declares the Lord GOD.
 Repent, therefore, and live!

 19 1And you are to intone a dirge over the princes of Israel, 2and say: